ryanalco/FIFA_wages_predictor/README.md

-# I created a multiple linear regression model to predict the wages made by professional soccer players, based off of a subset of FIFA player statistics for a Kaggle competition.
-My model contained a total of 6 predictors (11 beta values) and produced an r^2 value of .919.
+# Multiple linear regression model to predict the wages made by professional soccer players, based off of a subset of FIFA player statistics for a Kaggle competition.
+The model contained a total of 6 predictors (11 beta values) and produced an r^2 value of .919.